pism/pism/examples/mismip/README.md

 Implementation details
 ----------------------

-The only addition to the PISM code necessary to run MISMIP experiment is the sliding law; see `src/base/basal_strength/MISMIPBasalResistanceLaw.cc`.
-This code is turned "on" using the "`-mismip_sliding`" command-line option for the general-purpose PISM executable `pismr`.

-Once selected, `MISMIPBasalResistanceLaw` expects to find configuration parameters `MISMIP_m` (the the sliding law exponent), `MISMIP_C` (a multiplicative factor in the sliding law), and `MISMIP_r` (a regularization parameter) in the configuation database.
+We can turn PISM's default sliding law into MISMIP's power law by setting it to 1 meter per second, which will make it inactive.

+The `-pseudo_plastic_uthreshold` command-line option we use takes the argument in meters per year, so we use `-pseudo_plastic_uthreshold 3.15569259747e7`, where `3.15569259747e7` is the number of seconds in a year.

+The MISMIP parameter C corresponds to `tauc` in PISM.
+It can be set using `-hold_tauc -tauc C`.

+The MISMIP power law exponent `m` corresponds to `-pseudo_plastic_q` in PISM.

-We use the `-config_override` option to provide these, along with MISMIP-specific values of the ice softness, ice density, etc.
+We use the `-config_override` option to set other MISMIP-specific parameters, such as ice softness, ice density and others.

 Note that PISM does not at this time implement the stopping criteria described in the MISMIP specification.
 Instead we use the maximum run lengths that are provided as an alternative.
 On the other hand, PISM's output files contain all the information necessary to compute the rate of change of the grounding line position and the thickness rate of change during post-processing.

 Post-processing
 ---------------